 The organizer should have table numbers on hand or some other method of demarcation so players can easily find their seats at the beginning of each tournament round.
 The organizer is responsible for having blank fleet lists and pens available if they are required for the event.

 Finally, the organizer is also responsible for having all required rules documents on hand for reference during the event.
-This includes the Star Wars: Armada Core Set Rules Reference, Star Wars: Armada FAQ, Star Wars: Armada Tournament Regulations (this document), any Event Outline relevant to the event, and any other relevant document for the event.
+This includes the Star Wars: Armada Core Set Rules Reference, Star Wars: Armada FAQ, Star Wars: Armada Tournament Regulations (this document), any Event Outline relevant to the event, and any Event Outline or other document relevant to the event.
 Most of these documents can be found on the Star Wars: Armada page of our website.